cloudflare/cloudflare-docs/content/api-shield/_partials/_set-up-session-identifiers.md

 3. Select **Settings**.
 4. On **Endpoint settings**, select **Manage identifiers**.
 5. Choose the type of session identifier (cookie, HTTP header, or JWT claim).

+{{<Aside type="note">}}
-  * If using a JWT claim, choose the Token Configuration that will verify the JWT.
-{{<Aside type="Note">}} Token configurations are required to use JWT claims as session identifiers.
+If you are using a JWT claim, choose the [Token Configuration](/api-shield/security/jwt-validation/configure/#token-configurations) that will verify the JWT.
+Token Configurations are required to use JWT claims as session identifiers.

 Refer to [JWT Validation](/api-shield/security/jwt-validation/) for more information.
 {{</Aside>}}

 6. Enter the name of the session identifier
 7. Select **Save**.